francesNLP/frances/README.md

 [Example](https://github.com/francesNLP/frances/blob/main/NLS_EB/results_NLS/results_eb_1_edition_updated)

+## 4. NEW EB_Articles Clean Metadata

-Furthermore, this notebook also re-arranges the updated information to create a dataframe per file/edition, with the following **COLUMNS**:
+Furthermore, this notebook also re-arranges the updated information to create a dataframe per file/edition, with the following **NEW METADATA/COLUMNS**:

 	- definition:           Definition of the article
 	- edition_num:          1,2,3,4,5,6,7,8